invpe/HashNet/README.md

 So, it’s not just an experiment; it’s a stats-meets-strategy battle royale.

+# Summary

+Hashnet is a cryptocurrency lottery aggregator that combines efforts across multiple pools to increase the chances of striking gold.
+We leverage machine learning to optimize performance and improve the odds.

+Unlike traditional mining setups, Hashnet focuses on day-use devices—not high-powered rigs—making it simple, affordable, and accessible for everyone.

+- Got surplus energy?
+Turn it into potential earnings.
+- Driving a car ?
+Plug in your phone.
+- No more WFH?
+Plug your phone at office, contribute for free.
+- Worth trying?
+Simply join.

 # Stats

 See the HashNet performance by opening the [dashboard](https://hashnet.amstaff.uk/f2d312928410f600aa7afaaf5d76ae60b2bd2504592bde42e127ab1d7d278301/)